Cirrus-Minor/witchblast/readme.txt

 Changes
 -------

-Next release
+v0.3.3
+- ADD German version
+- FIX Crash when getting the quartz ring

+v0.3.2
-- ADD Particles for player'ss missiles
+- ADD Particles for player's missiles
 - ADD Death Screen
 - ADD Force shop generation if there is no one in the previous floor
 - ADD Display gold when getting coins